aclandmark/PCB111000_breadboard_V2/README.md

 experience in C programming readily gained.

 The development environment is provided by Arduino used together with the Br@y++ terrminal program.
 The bootloader is slightly different from the one provided by Arduino.
-It does not require and external resonator but runs off its internal RC clock.
-This clock is calibrated when the bootloader is uploaded using a UNO pcb loaded with preograming code.
+The Atmega device does not require and external resonator but runs off its internal RC clock.
+A watch crystal is placed accross the crystal ports.
+This is used to calibrate the internal RC clock.
+It also enables simple code for a 24 hour clock to be written.